zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when one endpoint of a TCP connection attempted to gracefully close the connection, but the other endpoint is in the TCP_INACTIVE state.
-This can happen due to split routing, in which Bro only sees one side of a connection.
+This can happen due to split routing, in which Zeek only sees one side of a connection.

    :c: The connection.